Watch the video recordings of the publication of the Child Strategy and the public event

-Child Strategy will be based on the UN Convention on the Rights of the Child
+Child Strategy is based on the UN Convention on the Rights of the Child

 The UN Convention on the Rights of the Child is a human rights treaty brought into force in Finland by an act (Finnish Treaty Series 59–60/1991, finlex.fi, in Finnish).
 The Government and the public authorities have an obligation to respect and protect fundamental and human rights and secure the realisation of these rights also when it comes to children.